Curry chicken noodles

-Curry chicken noodle usually uses curry as soup base coupled with yellow noodles.
+Curry chicken noodle is a Singaporean dish.
+It uses curry as soup base coupled with yellow noodles.
+Some stores will use rice noodles instead.

-The dish contains chicken meat and tau pok.
+The dish usually contains chicken meat and tau pok.
+Additional ingredients may include potatoes or other dishes, depending on stores.
 Curry plays an important part in this dish.
 Usually a more watery curry base is preferred so that the noodles are not hard to swallow.